 If you fail, you’ll learn from it.

-When I started Wake Up Cloud, I had a very general focus.
+When I started Wake Up Cloud, I had a very broad focus.

 This blog was all about personal development tips for conscious people.
-But as I kept writing and getting feedback, things started to change.
+But as I kept writing and getting feedback, my focus began to change.